Centers of Excellence

 Now welcoming new patients & most major insurance plans.

 Refer a Patient

-But you should not consider weight loss surgery until you and your doctor have explored all other options, and until you have given careful thought to the benefits and risks.
+Bariatric surgery is a serious approach to losing weight and regaining mobility, health, and self-confidence.
+However, you should not consider weight loss surgery until you have explored all other options and you have given careful thought to the benefits and risks.
 Your discussion should include the following points:

 3000 New Bern Ave.